containers/podman/docs/podman-ps.1.md

 This will update Podman's state based on what the OCI runtime reports.
 Forcibly syncing is much slower, but can resolve inconsistent state issues.

+**--watch, -w**

+Refresh the output with current containers on an interval in seconds.

 ## EXAMPLES

 ```